Breaking News | Ngige rejects Ohanaeze electoral committee list

 Minister of Labour and Employment, Senator Chris Ngige has rejected the 40-man electoral committee adopted for the forthcoming election of the Ohanaeze Ndigbo leadership.

-The former governor of Anambra State dismissed the list announced on Sunday by the Ohaneze President General, Chief John Nwodo, as “being full of active practicing politicians who are card carrying members of the People’s Democratic Party (PDP).”
+The former governor of Anambra State dismissed the list announced by the Ohaneze President General, Chief John Nwodo, as “being full of active practicing politicians who are card carrying members of the Peoples Democratic Party (PDP).”

-The statement said: “The non-consultation of all critical stakeholders in the composition of the nominees from different states weakens its credibility and may jeopardize integrity of the electoral outcome.
+The statement said: “The non-consultation of all critical stakeholders in the composition of the nominees from different states weakens its credibility and may jeopardise integrity of the electoral outcome.

 “In Anambra State for instance, key stakeholders were not all consulted leading to a skewed process that threw up politicians, who were leaders in the campaign organisation of a presidential candidate in 2019 general elections and who has made no disguise of his intention to re-contest.